 Beneficial phytochemicals, antioxidants and polyphenols found in fruits and vegetables such as vitamin C, carotenoids, and flavonoids have found to prevent the oxidation of cholesterol and other lipids in the arteries .

-Furthermore, fruits and vegetables are good sources of magnesium and potassium along with other phytochemicals are known to decrease the mortality rates [23,24].
+Furthermore, fruits and vegetables are good sources of magnesium and potassium along with other phytochemicals that are known to decrease mortality rates [23,24].

 Increase Dietary Fibre Intake